 OK, this is pretty obvious.
 Your mom probably told you to do these things when you were a kid, but it bears repeating when you're in a different country.
 Etiquette is different, signage is different and, of course, the language is different.

 Fortunately even if you don't speak Japanese, major Japanese cities have signs and signals in spades.
-Between that and the accomodations for handicapped people (some of which I've talked about before), you can more or less guess what's going on.
+Between that and the accomodations for handicapped people, you can more or less guess what's going on.

 Don't Worry Too Much